These instructions are for patients who have had excision with sutures (stitches) performed at Spot Check Clinic.

 1 day later

-If there is a crepe bandage around the wound, you may remove it.
+If there is a crepe bandage around the wound, you may remove it the morning after your procedure.

 3 days later

-If you wish, you can return to the clinic for low level light therapy.
-This is a light-based treatment which accelerates wound healing and may reduce scarring.
-(Please note that there is an extra fee for low level light therapy.)
+You can return to the clinic for LED light therapy if you wish.
+This is a light-based treatment that accelerates wound healing and may reduce scarring.
+(Please note that there is an extra fee for LED light therapy.)

 If you have a medicated silicone gel, e.g. Epicyn or Stratamed, apply it gently three times daily.
 You can apply it over the top of your Steri-Strips.